gabrielthleal/qc-api/README.md

 ## How do I use this API?
   All endpoints are documented.
 You'll setup the project below in any way you choose, then generate the documentation.
-  You can access it from you browser: http://localhost:3000/api/docs.
+  You can access it from your browser: http://localhost:3000/api/docs.
+  After that you can test the endpoints with any tool to test APIs REST you want.

 ## Versions:
 * **Ruby**: 2.7.1